NMEA 2000 Wi-Fi Gateway YDWG-02

 Picture 2.
 SEAiq Open IPhone app connected to YDWG-02

 The Device has a bi-directional converter between NMEA 2000 and NMEA 0183 protocol.
 NMEA 0183 protocol is widely supported in marine applications dating back to last millennium.
 So the Device is compatible with virtually all marine mobile applications (except applications especially designed for use only with specific hardware) and with most popular PC applications.

 Pictures 3-7.
 Built-in web gauges (IPhone screenshots)

-Moreover, you do not need to install applications to view real-time vessel data.
+Moreover, you do not need to install applications to view realtime vessel data.
 We added colorful, web-based gauges to built-in administrative web site, and now you can view wind, engine (and fuel rate, pressure of oil, coolant and fuel, tanks and batteries, course, speed, depth and other data right from a browser.
 You can customize any page's layout and its sets of data bars.
 You can even watch NMEA logs!
-Save on apps, save on additional instrument displays and monitor your boat from your sofa with smartphone!
+Save on apps, save on additional instrument displays and monitor your boat from your sofa with a smartphone!
 No internet connection is required and it is free.
-See this guide to learn more about built-in web gauges.
+See this guide to learn more about the built-in web gauges.
+Or see this video!